Calibrating Scientific Foundation Models with Inference-Time Stochastic Attention: Experimental Setup and Reproducibility Details

 \paragraph{ClimaX.} We use the pretrained 5.625$^\circ$ \textsc{ClimaX} checkpoint with a patch size of 2, an embedding dimension of 1024, a depth of 8, and 16 attention heads.
 LoRA uses rank 8 and $\alpha=8$.
 Optimization uses AdamW with warmup and cosine decay in fp16 DDP training.

 \paragraph{Sampling budgets.} Unless otherwise stated, predictive diagnostics are computed from repeated Monte Carlo samples from each method.
-For stochastic attention, this involves fixing a calibrated $\nu$ and drawing repeated stochastic forward passes.
-For SWAG-based and IVON-based baselines, it involves repeated parameter sampling followed by forward evaluation.
 In all cases, the same sampling budget is used within a given experiment when comparing methods.